 The homepage would have the full animated header, while individual pages would show a thin header with a subtle monoscale animation of the logo.

 I actually coded the entire front-end of the site.
 We just never got around to implementing it.
 So it goes.

 Creative Code Club

 At some point we decided that only serving Parsons was not enough.
 We wanted clubs in every design school.
 We’d outgrown Parsons Code Club and needed a whole new idenity for our wider mission.
-If you’d like to read more about this change, check out this section within our history.

 The first step was choosing a name.
 We must have gone through over a hundred before settling on Creative Code Club.
 By this point, the organization had become my thesis at Parsons, so with the extra time I had to dedicate, it became my responsibility to brand it.